CyberMufasa/Music-LED-Sync/README.md

 # Music-LED-Sync
-Project aimed at syncing audio to an LED bank that changes color depending on TBD conditions
+Project aimed at syncing audio to an LED bank that changes color to music written in C using the Arduino ATmega 2560

 Breaking it up into the following smaller Milestones: